cogs502-Spring2025/syllabus/README.md

 * install Github Desktop from [here](https://desktop.github.com/);
 * create a Github account;
 * install Visual Studio Code from [here](https://code.visualstudio.com/);
+* Set VSCode as editor for Github Desktop;
 * bring your computer to the first session so that we can fix any issues you might have with these.
-* disregard this step if you already have a working setup.
+* disregard the above, if you already have a working setup (other than jupyter notebooks).

 ##### Reference Material